sthetix/NX-Wifi-Region-Changer/README.md

 ## Usage

 1. Open the app.
-2. Select a PRODINFO file.
+2. Select a decrypted PRODINFO file.
 3. Choose a new region.
 4. Click **Update Region**.
 5. A backup is created automatically.